 During construction operations, Seattle residents near the shoreline of Lake Washington will see barges and work on trestles.
 Residents will also see work in and near construction staging areas near the former MOHAI property, the WSDOT Peninsula and the Montlake Interchange.
-Active construction will occur in these areas for the duration of the construction period, which is expected to begin in 2019 and last 4-5 years.
+Active construction began in 2019 and will last 4-5 years.